adriantormos/iml-lazy-learning/README.md

         "name": "sick",
     }
   ```
-- algorithm (optional): configuration of the algorithm to run
+- algorithm: configuration of the algorithm to run
     - knn: A default configuration without weighting:
     ```
   "algorithm": {